+\$enablemomrestart

+Format <boolean></boolean>

 Description Enables automatic restarts of the MOM.
 If enabled, the MOM will check if its binary has been updated and restart itself at a safe point when no jobs are running; thus making upgrades easier.
-The check is made by comparing the mtime of the pbs\mom executable.
+The check is made by comparing the mtime of the pbs_mom executable.
 Command-line args, the process name, and the PATH env variable are preserved across restarts.
-It is recommended that this not be enabled in the config file, but enabled when desired with mometl (see Parameters for more information.)
+It is recommended that this not be enabled in the config file, but enabled when desired with momctl.
+See Resources on page 223 for more information.